openstack/openstacksdk/doc/source/vendor-support.rst

 * Compute Service Name is `cloudServersOpenStack`
 * Image API Version is 2
 * Images must be in `vhd` format
+* Images must be uploaded using the Glance Task Interface

 Dreamhost
 ---------